 - Behavioral impairment

 As people get older, it becomes more challenging to self-medicate to deal with PTSD.
-As people age, their children or other family members may begin to monitor meds or help set up their medicine doses.
-Having someone oversee this makes it hard for a person to abuse their meds.
-It may also become harder to get around by themselves, so the ability to get drugs off the streets becomes nearly impossible.
-When an older adult has a hard time adjusting to the changes in life, they may begin to drink more.
-Continued drinking to escape from the issues at hand can lead to addiction.
-Depending on the abused substance, it could lead to serious medical emergencies.
-At this point, not only is the senior dealing with mental health issues but severe withdrawal issues.
+As people age, their children or other family members may begin to monitor medications or help set up their medicine doses.
+When an older adult has a hard time adjusting to the changes in life, they may begin to exhibit unusual behaviors.

 - Memory issues